-While these three and a half years of programming, and the five that follow, will provide the bedrock for Armenia's launch as a global innovation leader, their true results will take some years to shine.
+While these three years of programming, and the five that follow, will provide the bedrock for Armenia's launch as a global innovation leader, their true results will take some years to shine.
 Such temporal lags are the natural by-product of interventions that stimulate change and interaction among the fundamental but often more slow-moving determinants of success.
 Notably, it is the latter that will render any such success large-scale and sustainable.

 At FAST we approach our mission not merely with blue sky enthusiasm, but pragmatic realism.
-If stakeholders' expectations are similarly aligned, we can ensure that our efforts are well harmonized.
-The task at hand is highly ambitious.
-It is only through sustained collaboration and coordination that an Innovative Armenia can be achieved by 2O4I.
-In presenting FAST's work from June 2OI7 to December 2O2O, we hope this report can help to further augment such partnership and cooperation to that end.
+If stakeholders' expectations are similarly aligned, we can ensure that our efforts are well coordinated.
+Indeed, the task at hand is highly ambitious.
+It is only through sustained collaboration and coordination that an Innovative Armenia can be achieved by 2041.
+In presenting to you FAST's work from June 2017 to December 2020, we hope this report can help to augment further such collaboration and coordination to that end.